-Reports of this wholesale death have been—largely for sake of attention-grabbing headlines—wildly exaggerated.
-Intranets are fundamentally changing all the time, and as such, one crucial word has been omitted from these headlines that bears correcting: “Traditional Intranets are Dead.
-Modern Intranets are alive and well.”
+Largely for sake of clickbait headlines, reports of this wholesale death have been greatly exaggerated.
+Intranets are fundamentally changing all the time, and as such, one crucial word has been omitted from these headlines that bears correcting: “Traditional intranets are dead.
+Modern intranets are alive and well.”

 What’s Really Wrong with Your Intranet?

 In the past few years, there has been a growing divide within digital workplaces.
 On the one hand you have traditional intranets, many of which follow the antiquated “destination site” model, while on the other, collaboration software like Teams and Slack boom outside of the intranet model.

 Given this disparity, it’s easy to see why there are those so eager to discount the relevancy of an intranet—it’s easier to simply ping someone on Slack or find them in person to find a piece of information rather than slog through a mismanaged intranet.

 When done correctly, however, engaging modern intranets have a proven ROI for a business.
 The qualities that define an intranet as “useless” or “unorganized” in the workplace are not intrinsic, structural flaws, but results of human error and neglect.

 1. Not Employee Focused

 At many companies, a mismanaged intranet is quickly becomes a content repository as opposed to what it ought to be: a capable employee engagement platform.

 Modern intranets that instead focus on engagement address the human needs of an organization, not the purely logistic.
 In addition to storing useful information, they enable employees to hear and be heard by management and their peers.
 This promotes a culture of transparency and openness, building trust and loyalty, and increasing employee engagement.

 While it’s difficult to put an exact figure on the value of creating a more engaging employee culture, look towards something like retention to put things in perspective.